TheGhouls/oct/doc/writing_tests.rst

 .. warning::

-    This section will explain to you how to write tests, but only based on the **python** turret.
+    This section will explain how to write tests, but only based on the **python** turret.
 But many turrets will have similar implementation

 Basic example